monsoonmaelstrom/book2/book2.md

 “I talked to Peter a few days ago,” Liam tells me as his fingertips trail up my spine, eliciting a shiver.

 “And?”
-I ask prodding for more information.
+I prod for more information.

 I feel Liam shrug beneath me.
 “Everything was fine.”